 David May is an agronomist by training, having studied Horticulture at the University of Reading and worked for ADAS as a crop advisor.
 David runs his own consultancy business alongside his work for LIAT, providing expert advice on food, flowers and plant quality.
 David specialises in the impact of supply chains on product quality and in particular, temperature management and damages through handling.
 He has extensive experience in QA and supply chain processes.
 He helps business optimise quality whilst using their resources efficiently.

-Jason Hawkins-Row is an engineer and programmer with a passion for empowering individuals grow great tasting, truly sustainable food anywhere in the world for minimal outlay and without the use of powerful chemicals.
+Jason Hawkins-Row is an engineer and programmer with a passion for empowering people to grow highly nutritious, truly sustainable food anywhere in the world in a simple and predictable manner.

 CEO, Innovation Agri-Tech